mikegioia/phalcon-boilerplate/README.md

 This short document will show you how to get the code working.
-For a more detailed explanation and documentation visit [the article series at ParticleBits][1].
+For a more detailed explanation and documentation visit [the article series at ParticleBits][1] (@todo).

 ## Step 1: Update your local config file(s)

-Navigate to `app/config/env` and update the config files.
-To get started you only need to update the local.ini file.
+Navigate to `app/etc/env` and update the config files.
+To get started you only need to update the local.php file.
 Feel free to add/remove/rename any file in this directory.
-The config files in here are environment specific and extend the ini settings in `app/config/config.ini`.
+The config files in here are environment specific and extend the config settings in `app/etc/config.php`.
 You'll probably need to update the paths and MySQL config at a minimum.
-Make sure the paths.hostname is **without** the http://.
+Make sure the paths->hostname is **without** the http://.

 ## Step 2: Run the install script